fictzio/rpg-markdown/README.md

 **RPG Markdown should**

-- render well in a regular markdown parser
+- render well in regular markdown parsers
-- match Markdowns original purpose of readability
+- read wella
 - work independently of FictionBoard

 ## The foundation